Minipoloalex/comp_prog/notes/binary_search/ternary_search.md

 - The function strictly increases first, reaches a maximum (at a single point or over an interval), and then strictly decreases.
 - The function strictly decreases first, reaches a minimum, and then strictly increases.

-Both cases can me handled similarly.
+Both cases can be handled similarly.

 ### Convex Functions
 We can say convex always instead of sometimes concave, since it's the same but flipped.
 Convex usually refers to a curve with a minimum, and concave to a maximum.